Lyy-iiis/LLM_project/UPDATE_LOG.md

+## 24.06.08 16:00 SQA

+- play with docker.
+Now the images should be set in `project_sqa.yaml`.
+TODO: modify the code in ssdshare.
+The advice is to delete all codes currently there first.

+- Add one requirement in `requirements.txt`.
+Remember to install vgg19 before trying.

 ## 24.06.07 18:00 SQA

 - Move the code into `/ssdshare/MI-T/code`.
 Modify the helm template so that you directly run the code in ssdshare.